pratikdevelop/Auth0-developement-challenge/README.md

 - **🔐 Auth0 Authentication**: Secure user login and session management
 - **🤖 NVIDIA AI Integration**: Powered by Meta's Llama 3.2 model via NVIDIA API
 - **💬 Multi-Chat Support**: Create and manage multiple chat conversations
-- **📝 Chat History**: All conversations are persisted in SQLite database
+- **📁 File Upload**: Upload `.txt` and `.pdf` files for RAG pipeline processing
 - **🔄 Real-time Streaming**: AI responses stream in real-time
-- **👤 User-specific Chats**: Each user has their own isolated chat history
+- **👤 User-specific Chats**: Each user has their own securely isolated chat history, enforced by fine-grained authorization.

 ## Auth0 for AI Agents Implementation

 This application addresses the three key security requirements from the Auth0 for AI Agents Challenge:

-1. **Authenticate the User**: All API endpoints require Auth0 authentication before allowing access to the AI agent
+1. **Authenticate the User**: All API endpoints require Auth0 authentication before allowing access to the AI agent.
-2. **Control the Tools**: The NVIDIA API key is securely stored as an environment variable, never exposed to users
+2. **Control the Tools**: The NVIDIA API key is securely stored as an environment variable, preventing direct exposure to users.
+For more advanced tool access control, Auth0's Token Vault could be integrated.
-3. **Limit Knowledge**: User sessions are isolated - each user can only access their own chat history
+3. **Limit Knowledge**: User sessions are isolated, ensuring each user can only access their own chat history.
+This fine-grained authorization prevents sensitive data leakage between users.

 ## Tech Stack